reinaldo-gomes/zero_hash_stream_challenge/README.md

 This project is meant to gather real-time data from coinbase and calculate VWAP value for specific pairs of cypto-currency.

-The Vwap class' methods are well documented and self-explanatory
+The Vwap class' methods are well documented and self-explanatory about the approach for data manipulation.

 ## Requirements